Evelios/pretty-rough-shape/README.md

    cd pretty-rough-shape
    ```

 6. Install project automation tools.
-On ubuntu, you may need to run this as a super user using `sudo`.
+On ubuntu, you may need to run this as a superuser using `sudo`.

    ```sh
    # Install the project's automation tools